This article has links to products and services we recommend, which we may make a commission from.

 After the grapes are pressed, the juice is filtered and goes into the fermentation stage.
 The fermentation takes place in large adobe containers known as botijas or pisqueras and lasts for about 10-14 days.

-After fermentation, the distillation process takes place in large alambics.
+After fermentation, the distillation process takes place in large alembics.

-The alambics are heated up by ovens located underneath providing a steady heat for a better Pisco flavor.
+The alembics are heated up by ovens located underneath providing a steady heat for a better Pisco flavor.